davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 $$1,209,600 \div 2,000 = 604.8 \; seconds$$

 That's one new fault every 10 minutes . . .
 24 hours a day, 7 days a week, until the day we decommision the system.
 This is going to be a problem!
-Even if we do ever manage to get on top of all the weird nonsense going on in our network, we'll never be done for more than 10 minutes at a time by this estimate.
+By this estimate, even if we do ever manage to get on top of all the weird nonsense going on in our network, we'll never be done for more than 10 minutes at a time.

 It's kind of funny how the random crashes, freezes, disconnects that don't seem like a big problem day to day become insurmountable sources of endless problems at scale.
 It makes distributed systems a kind of funny environment to work in.
 The platform running our code provides fewer guarantees than we might expect, and even the guarantees we get on paper don't always hold up in practice.
 Distributed systems is a world where anything that can go wrong will go wrong, is going wrong, and has been going wrong for weeks unnoticed.
 It's like playing a perverse game of Simon Says, where you think you've checked your assumptions and covered your bases, only to find out &mdash; Simon didn't say! &mdash; there's one more thing that can break in a way you didn't realize.

-As software people, it's tempting to write code that assumes the undelrying platforms and systems always work, and when they inevitably break, it's tempting to just tell the ops people it's their problem &mdash; just fix the hardware!
+As software people, it's tempting to write code that assumes the underlying platforms and systems always work, and when they inevitably break, it's tempting to just tell the ops people it's their problem &mdash; just fix the hardware!
 But the ops people are managing a huge fleet, and they're being inundated by problem after unexplainable problem day in and day out.
 They're never going to catch up, and neither would you in their shoes.
 The best way forward is to code around the problems instead of asserting they shouldn't happen; that is, we ought to make our code **fault tolerant**.
 It's that, or frequent downtime, outages, and unhappy users!

 (Besides, it's never a good idea to yell at the ops people.
 Make friends with your ops people.
 They have the best stories.)